I Feel Alone: Strategies To Manage Your Mental Health

 Struggling with feeling lonely and isolated?

-Often, when we say, "I feel lonely," what we are actually saying is, "I feel misunderstood," "I don't feel seen," or "I don't feel heard."
-If you're feeling alone even when you're around other people, this might be what's happening inside.
+• Emotional disconnect: Often, when we say, "I feel lonely," what we are actually saying is, "I feel misunderstood," "I don't feel seen," or "I don't feel heard."
+If you're feeling alone even when you're around other people, emotional disconnect may be at the root of your loneliness.

 Getty